 9. Milly and the Macy’s Parade-Shana Corey

 Another great idea is to have your students perform a reader’s theater using the lines from a book.
 Twas the Night Before Thanksgiving by Dav Pilkey is a great book to use.
-After practicing, each student can get a chance to stand and recite their part.
+Give each student a strip with 1-2 sentences from the book.
+After practicing, each student can get a chance to stand and recite their part in order.

 The annual Macy’s Thanksgiving Day Parade is a much-loved Thanksgiving tradition that has been around since 1924.
 Teach your students about the history of the parade and allow them to create a float or balloon of their own!
 Grab this free activity that has an article with the history of the parade as well as a cut and paste timeline.